adphillips2017/mp3-analyzer-api/README.md

 The collection includes the following requests:

-- **Analyze MP3 [Valid File]** - POST request to `/analyze` endpoint
+- **Analyze MP3 [Valid File]** - POST request to `/file-upload` endpoint
   - Upload an MP3 file using the "file" field in the form-data body
-  - Select a file from your local system to test the upload functionality
+  - Select a file from your local system or use the sample files from `assets/testFiles/` to test the upload functionality

 ### Using the Collection